matthiasnoback/docker-compose-workshop/assignments/assignments.md

 docker-compose -f docker-compose.prod.yml -f docker-compose.dev.yml push
 ```

-> Of course, you can simply these commands by putting the first part of these commands in a Bash variable, or writing build scripts or Makefiles for them.
+> Of course, you can simplify these commands by putting the first part of these commands in a Bash variable, or writing build scripts or Makefiles for them.

 # Add a network configuration